mmbase/mmbase-oldimport/contributions/natmm/readme.txt

 7. if your application uses crontabs (see config/modules/crontab.xml), please make sure that the implementation checks on the applications for which the crontab should apply (see as an example nl.mmatch.CSVReader.java).

+PAGINA, THE CONTAINER FOR CONTENTELEMENTS

+The pagina objects play a key role in LeoCMS, the are the leaves of the rubrieken tree and contain the objects and contentelements to be shown on the page.
+In different files the paths from pagina to related objects are specified.
+1. in nl.leocms.applications.*Config.PATHS_FROM_PAGE_TO_ELEMENTS
+2. in templates/mmbase/edit/wizard/data/config/pagina/load_pagina*.xml
+3. in config/lucenedatadefinition.xml
+4. and of course in the templates

 HINTS ON HOW TO DEVELOP WITH NATMM

 After installing NatMM you want to quickly develop your templates.
 The first step is of course to create the object model you